fbpx

 Santorini or Mykonos?
 That's the question on everyone's lips

 Mykonos and Santorini are both exotic islands but offer unique vibes and experiences.
-Interestingly, authentic Greeks mostly avoid these islands because they have become very touristy and expensive.
-Everything is expensive from hotels to restaurants, food and activities.
+Interestingly, authentic Greeks mostly avoid these islands.
+The islands have become very touristy and expensive.
+Everything is expensive from hotels to restaurants, food, and activities.
 Remember, you are competing against International travellers with unlimited money and budgets.

-During our trip, we used Coke, Greek salad, sunbed rentals and scooter rentals as a benchmark to compare prices at Mykonos and Santorini.
+During our trip, we used Coke, Greek salad, sunbed rentals and scooter rentals as a benchmark to compare prices between Mykonos and Santorini.

 Fira, Santorini